Kimbo Slice: Turning professional and MMA icon

 On May 31, 2008, Slice fought in the main event of the first ever mixed martial arts event shown on prime time network television, EliteXC: Primetime.
 Though one of the judges had each fighter winning one of the first two rounds, Slice's opponent James Thompson won both on total points by repeatedly taking down Slice and grounding and pounding.
 In the opening seconds of the third round, however, Slice threw a haymaker to Thompson's left ear, which ruptured Thompson's cauliflower.
 This was soon followed by three unanswered punches to a standing Thompson, which led to a referee stoppage and the controversial win for Slice.
-Fellow EliteXC competitor Brett Rogers was particularly critical of Slice's victory, calling Slice's performance "garbage" in a post fight interview.
+Fellow EliteXC competitor Brett Rogers, who himself had previously defeated Thompson in a previous Elite XC event, was particularly critical of Slice's victory, calling Slice's performance "garbage" in a post fight interview.
 Frank Mir was also a critic of Slice, stating in an interview that "every time Kimbo Slice fights, it sets (mixed martial arts) back".

+Fight with Petruzelli

 On October 4, 2008, a Kimbo Slice vs. Ken Shamrock fight was supposed to take place at the BankAtlantic Center in Sunrise, Florida as part of CBS' Saturday Night Fights.
 However, Shamrock received a cut to the left eye during a warm-up only hours before the fight was to take place.
 This left the head of fight operations, Jeremy Lappen, to choose a replacement for the fight.
 Options were Seth Petruzelli, Aaron Rosa and Frank Shamrock.
 Slice's team stated they did not want him fighting Frank no matter how much money was offered to them, so Lappen decided that Petruzelli was the best option for the main event.
 Slice agreed to take the fight after receiving a raise in pay, and took in $500,000.
 Petruzelli defeated Slice by TKO 14 seconds into the first round of the bout.

 Interviewed on Orlando radio show The Monsters in the Morning two days after the fight, Seth Petruzelli said that when they offered him a spot in the main event, EliteXC promoters added monetary incentives to dissuade him from using certain fighting techniques against Slice, in an attempt to protect their relatively unproven Internet star.

 This added to the controversy surrounding the representation of Slice as a top flight martial artist by CBS and EliteXC.
 The Florida Department of Business and Professional Regulation started a preliminary investigation on the events surrounding the fight and its outcome.

 However, Petruzelli retracted this statement a few hours later, claiming in a follow-up interview with MMA website FiveOuncesofPain.com that his previous comments on The Monsters had been misinterpreted.

 On October 23, 2008, the Florida Department of Business and Professional Regulation concluded its investigation of the bout and found no wrongdoing.
 By the end of October 2008, EliteXC was forced to file for bankruptcy.
 Many in the mixed martial arts community, including Jay Thompson, executive consultant to the company, attributed EliteXC and ProElite's failure due to Slice's loss to Seth Petruzelli.